AlinaDubchak/im-1x_lab4_KPI4/README.md

 - When testing the "communication" layer, use mock

 ## Task
-The initial state is presented to the screen, which has one "suspended" figure and a "landscape" - the remains of previous figures.
-It is necessary to display the state of the game when the figure "fell" (that is, the player does not give any commands, but simply waits for the figure to collide with the "landscape")
+- Replace mocks created in Lab3 with library mocks
+- It is necessary to complete the program made in the laboratory #3 and add a parameter when transferring, which will display not only the last screen, but also the screen at each step of the game.
+At the same time, it is necessary to save the initial mode of operation (when only the last screen is displayed).

 ## How to run
 Before running the project you should install certain dependencies:
 ```